 - Serve with the skins on and the extra balsamic liquid either drizzled on top or offered on the side.

 I hope you enjoy this recipe.
-It’s great for an every day side dish and pretty enough for a Holiday Table as well.
+It's great for an every day side dish and pretty enough for a special occasion as well.